 There are no records of where I was born or the details of my early life.
-I am probably around 28 to 30 years old and I was moved from place to place until I ended up living alone in a small zoo.
-Save the Chimps rescued me in June of 2013 and today I happily live with my good friend Rebel.
-I have met other chimps and have liked spending time with them as well.Unfortunately, I do have some physical and emotional issues.
-I intermittently bite my right arm which I have done for a long time.
-The veterinarians at STC are helping me with that and have also found that I have a cardiac arrhythmia that they are treating.
+I am estimated to have been born in 1985 and I was moved from place to place until I ended up living alone in a small zoo.
+Save the Chimps rescued me in June of 2013 and today I happily live in Seve’s family.
+The veterinarians at STC are helping me with a cardiac arrhythmia that they are treating.
+I was trained to put my fingers on a Kardia device for portable EKG readings, which they check three times per day.
 I’m a very healthy eater, preferring lettuce and grapes to anything else.
-But what I love the most is when my caregiver friends come to visit and play with me.

 Update from the veterinarian…

 During physical exams under anesthesia, his veterinarians found a persistent irregular heart beat on his ECG.
 An echocardiogram performed by a veterinary specialist, Dr. Woody Hayes, showed normal measurements with no underlying structural heart disease.
 Although JR showed no obvious symptoms, it was important to identify the type of arrhythmia and how often it occurred.